oracle/opengrok/Indexer-configuration.md

 ```

 This will map extension `.cs` to the analyzer created by the `PlainAnalyzerFactory `.
 You should even be able to override OpenGroks analyzers using this option.

+OpenGrok also allows using just the prefix.
+E.g. the following are all equivalent:

+`-A .e:org.opengrok.indexer.analysis.c.CAnalyzerFactory`
+`-A .e:CAnalyzerFactory`
+`-A .e:CAnalyzer`
+`-A .e:C`

+To clear the mapping:

+`-A .e:-`

+so that the plain-text heuristic is active as a fallback for `.e` files.
+Or you could explicitly map the `PlainAnalyzerFactory`:

+`-A .e:Plain`

+(N.b. the case-sensitivity of the class name.)